revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-42:How to invoke one servlet from another servlet?
+42. How to invoke one servlet from another servlet?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)